scverse/scvi-tools/README.rst

 Quick Start
 -----------

-0. If you intend to use parallel implementation of our hyperparameter tuning feature, install MongoDb_.
+0. If you intend to use multiple GPUs for hyperparameter tuning, install MongoDb_.

 .. _MongoDb: https://docs.mongodb.com/manual/installation/